astronomer/docs/learn/using-airflow-plugins.md

 Other types of plugin components not covered in this guide include:

-- `timetables`, which offer the option to register custom timetables that define schedules which cannot be expressed in CRON.
+- `timetables` offer the option to register custom timetables that define schedules which cannot be expressed in CRON.
 See the [DAG scheduling and timetables in Airflow guide](https://docs.astronomer.io/learn/scheduling-in-airflow#timetables) for more information and a code example.
-- `executors`, which offers the possibility to add a custom [executor](https://docs.astronomer.io/learn/airflow-executors-explained) to your Airflow instance.
+- `executors` add the possibility to use a custom [executor](https://docs.astronomer.io/learn/airflow-executors-explained) in your Airflow instance.
-- `listeners`, which are an experimental feature to add notifications for events happening in Airflow.
+- `listeners` are an experimental feature to add notifications for events happening in Airflow.
 Learn more in the [official Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/listeners.html).

 :::info